 As a caregiver for someone with suspected CTE, you have likely put your loved one's needs first for a long time.
 This is understandable and common within the caregiving community.
-Taking care of yourself first will allow you to better support someone else.
+We encourage you to remember that only when you help yourself will you most effectively help someone else.